Iranian energy crisis: Energy imbalance

 Iran has faced a decade-long imbalance in its energy market.
 Electricity consumption has been increasing by 4% year since 2010, reaching 292 TWh (Terawatt hours) in 2022.
 The residential sector represents 33% of electricity consumption, followed by industry (33%) and services (18%) sectors.
 The remainder (16%) is consumed in the oil and gas industries.

 Per capita energy consumption stands at 3.2 TOE (Tons of Oil Equivalent - this measure represents the quantity of energy contained in a ton of crude oil).
 The per capita consumption of energy in Iran is similar to the Middle East or the EU averages.

 Since 2016, natural gas has accounted for about 70% of total energy consumption, with its share steadily increasing by 10 percentage points since 2010.
 In contrast, the share of oil in total consumption has decreased by nearly 10 percentage points, reaching 30% in 2022.
 Primary electricity, mainly from hydro sources, represents a marginal share of 1%.

 Each year, Iran supplies 70 bcm of gas to power plants, nearly 1.5 times Turkey's total gas consumption.
 In summer 2024, Iran experienced a 14,000-megawatt electricity shortage.
-Despite a nominal capacity of over 92 GW, much of Iran’s power plants are outdated, with significant portions of steam and gas plants exceeding 30 years in age.
+Despite a nominal capacity of over 92 GW, many of Iran’s power plants are outdated, with significant portions of steam and gas plants exceeding 30 years in age.
 The reason for the underinvestment is the economic sanctions on Iran and government restrictions.
 The Ministry of Energy, the sole buyer of electricity, has limited private sector incentives by preventing the formation of energy market, thus creating a growing government debt to private plant owners has further hindered investment.
 By early 2024, the government’s debt to private power plant owners had surpassed $2 billion.
 Iran’s financial strain is worsened by $30 billion in electricity subsidies and $52 billion for petroleum products in 2023 which causes an increase in the consumption.
 Moreover, 13% of electricity is lost in the outdated transmission and distribution network, costing the country $4-5 billion annually.

 This results in frequent power outages during peak summer and a daily gas deficit of 250 million cubic meters in winter, costing industries at least $8 billion annually.